Best Black Friday deals UK: the best sales and deals rounded up

 Amazon has a load of Nintendo Switch bundle Black Friday deals available right now, and that's on both the full-fat and Switch Lite consoles.
 Games include the excellent RPG The Witcher 3, while there is a special edition Fortnite console on offer, too.
 If you want to make sure you have a Nintendo Switch Christmas gift bagged, then now is a great time to buy.View Deal

 When over 10 million of something gets sold then you know it is quality, and that is exactly what the Razer DeathAdder V2 has done, which makes this price drop on it even more welcome.
-23% has been sliced off its cost, reducing it down to £53.99.View Deal
+43% has been sliced off its cost, reducing it down to £39.99.View Deal

 Sega Mega Drive Mini | £59.99 at Currys